zcoder365/zcoder365/README.md

 # Hey, I'm Zoe 👋

 I'm a computer science student at McGill creating useful tools at the intersection of tech and creativity.
+Passionate about telling stories with data.

 ## 👾 About Me